Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

 \section{The Ginzburg--Landau Equations}

-Let $X$ be a Riemann surface $X$, with a complex structure given by a hermitian metric $h$, and let $E$ be a smooth, unitary line bundle over $X$.
+Let $X$ be a Riemann surface with a complex structure given by a hermitian metric $h$ and let $E$ be a smooth, unitary line bundle over $X$.
 The Ginzburg-Landau equations on $X$ involve a section, $\psi$, and a connection one-form $a$ on $E$ and are written as

 where $\nabla_a$ and $-\Delta_a=\nabla_a^* \nabla_a$ are the covariant derivative and Laplacian associated with a unitary connection form $a$ (locally, $\nabla_a = d + ia$ ) and $\kappa^2$ is the Ginzburg-Landau parameter.
-The adjoints here are taken with respect to the inner products on sections and bundle-valued one-forms, respectively, induced by fixing a smooth hermitian inner product, $k$ (which determines the $U(1)$-structure of $E$) on the fibers of $E$ and a hermitian metric, $h$ on $X$.
-(For some necessary background see \cite{Donaldson, Forster, Jost}.)
+The adjoints here are taken with respect to the inner products on sections and bundle-valued one-forms, respectively, induced by fixing a smooth hermitian inner product, $k$ (which determines the $U(1)$-structure of $E$) on the fibers of $E$ and a hermitian metric, $h$ on $X$ (see e.g. \cite{Donaldson, Jost}).

 Equations \eqref{GLE} lie at the foundation of the macroscopic theory of superconductivity.
 Soon after their birth, they migrated to other areas of condensed matter physics and then to particle physics.
-They were the first example of gauge theory and, together with their generalization --- the Yang-Mills-Higgs equations --- form an integral part of the standard model of particle physics.
+They gave the first example of gauge field theory, led to the Yang-Mills-Higgs equations and, together with the latter, formed a foundation of the standard model of particle physics.
+(For some background, see \cite{JT, MSu, Wit}.)

-On $\R^2$ (the cylindrical geometry, in the physics literature), equations \eqref{GLE} have striking solutions whose physical characteristics --- namely the density of the superconducting electrons, $|\psi|^2$, the magnetic field, $d a$, and the supercurrent, $\Im(\overline{\psi}\nabla_a \psi)$ --- are periodic with respect to a lattice in $\R^2$.
-These were discovered by A.A.
-Abrikosov and were recognized by a Nobel Prize.
-They are called the Abrikosov, or vortex, lattices.